-Participants took part in a German online diary study, which focused on the determinants of individual daily well-being.
-Internet studies offer an efficient way to collect large samples, and data from well-designed studies has been shown to be very much comparable with more traditional paper and pencil studies (Gosling, Vazire, Srivastava, & John, 2004).
-Publicity for this study was generated through links on websites dedicated to psychological research as well as postings on online forums.
-Of the 521 individuals who started the study, 241 (46% of the initial sample) met the strict criteria for inclusion in the statistical analyses (see below).
-Of these, 225 (93%) were women, with an average age of 29.86 (SD = 9.79).
-Slightly less than 50% were university students or graduates (including the German Fachhochschule).
+Participants took part in a German online diary study that focused on the determinants of individual daily well-being.
+Internet studies offer an efficient way to collect large samples, and data from well-designed studies have been shown to be quite comparable with those from more traditional paper-and-pencil studies (Gosling, Vazire, Srivastava, & John, 2004).
+Publicity for this study was generated through links on Web sites dedicated to psychological research as well as postings on online forums.
+Of the 521 participants at beginning of the study, 241 (46% of the initial sample) met the strict criteria for inclusion in the statistical analyses (see later section).
+Of these, 225 (93%) were women, with an average age of 29.86 years (SD = 9.79).
+Slightly less than 50% were university students or graduates (including students or graduates of the German Fachhochschule).